mindsmiths/docs/docs/Coding Environment/connecting-git.md

 Now we can connect this Mindsmiths environment with the GitHub account you have or you just created.
 To do that follow these steps this:
 1. Open terminal and run this command to create the SSH key and just press ENTER on all of the questions: `ssh-keygen -t ed25519 -C "your_email@example.com"` (change your_email@example.com with your email)
-2. Run `cat /root/.ssh/*.pub` and copy the output of the command - public part of your SSH key (**don't worry public part of the SSH key can be seen by everyone, it's not a secret!**)
+2. Run `cat /root/.ssh/*.pub` and copy the public key you just created - **Don't worry, public part of the SSH key can be seen by everyone, it's not a secret!**
 3. Go to this [link](https://github.com/settings/ssh/new) (takes you to the GitHub's page for adding new SSH key) and paste the public key you copied under the "Key" part
 4. You can set the "Title" to whatever, it's just for you to know where it's from - we recommend something like "username-mindsmiths-free" (e.g. hrco-mindsmiths-free)